You May Have Unclaimed Money Out There. I Did.

 And if you’re wrong, it could be costing you.

-Hmmm, at least now I know where it is, I thought and I pushed the whole thing aside for a while.
+Hmmm, at least now I know where it is, I thought.
+It’s in a bank.
+It’s safe.

-A few more months passed and I decided to look at what was actually going on with that account at this bank in the Midwest.
+After a few months passed, I decided to look at what was going on with my account at this bank in the Midwest.

-While I neglecting my money, TCF Bank was siphoning off fees.
-And those fees were far more than the pitiful gains I was getting from being their customer.
+While I neglecting my money, TCF Bank was siphoning off fees that were far more than the measly interest I earned.
+So, I was paying to be their customer and getting nothing in return.

-It cost me more money to sever my relationship with TCF Bank, but now I am in the process of moving those funds to investment firm where I have active accounts.
-That way, I can monitor and manage those funds better and hopefully see them start to grow.
+But now I’m in the process of moving that money to an investment firm where I have active accounts.
+That way, I can monitor and manage those funds better.
+And hopefully see them start to grow.

 And that isn’t the only money I’ve forgotten.